noriskworld/blogdown/content/post/2022-07-22-daily-stoic/index.en.md

 ![Stoic Bullion](https://i.etsystatic.com/21074444/r/il/5b8350/3431180193/il_1588xN.3431180193_mo4t.jpg)

 The fonts on the back is too small to read, but overall the build quality is good.
-It is creadit card size.
-I will see how it will help.
+It is creadit card size, and fits in my wallet.

 ## Four Virtues